danforthcenter/plantcv/docs/photosynthesis_analyze_yii.md

 **returns** YII histogram, and YII image

 - **Parameters:**
-    - ps_da - photosynthesis xarray DataArray
+    - ps_da - photosynthesis xarray DataArray for which to compute yii.
+Can either have a pair of frames F0,Fm or pair(s) of Fp,Fmp
     - mask - binary mask of plant
     - bins - number of grayscale bins (0-256 for 8-bit images and 0 to 65,536), if you would like to bin data, you would alter this number (default bins=256)
-    - measurement_labels - labels for each measurement, modifies the default variable names of observations. must have same length as number of measurements in ps_da
+    - measurement_labels - list of label(s) for each measurement, modifies the default variable names of observations. must have same length as number of measurements in ps_da
     - label - Optional label parameter, modifies the entity name of observations recorded. (default `label="default"`)
 - **Context:**
     - Used to extract Fv/Fm, Fv'/Fm' or Fq'/Fm' per identified plant pixel.